learn-co-curriculum/phase-1-algorithms-has-target-sum/README.md

 your solution.
 After writing your test cases and coding your solution, you can view the output of your tests by running `node index.js` in the terminal.

-When you're satisfied with your code, run `learn test` to run the tests and submit the lab.
+When you're satisfied with your code, run `npm test` to run the tests and submit the lab in CodeGrade.

 Once you've completed your implementation, determine what the time and space complexity of your algorithm is using Big O notation.
 If you came up with more